 The kidney can adjust its water output (urine) to compensate for high or low body water.
-The kidney can generate urine that is 1/10 as dilute as that of the plasma when total body water is high (i.e. when we are intaking large amounts of water), or it can produce urine that is 4 times more concentrated than the plasma when we become dehydrated.
+The kidney can generate urine that is down to 30mosmol when total body water is high (i.e. when we are in taking large amounts of water), or it can produce urine that is 1200mosmol (4 times more concentrated) than the plasma when we become dehydrated.
 The kidney does this using the principle of osmosis to pull water from the tubule back into the blood (concentrated urine), or simply allowing the water to stay in the tubule system (diluted urine).

 The loop of Henle plays a key role in the dilution or concentration of urine.
 In order to concentrate or dilute urine the loop of Henle has to separate the solutes from the water.
 To do this the loop takes advantage of special proteins that select for water or for solutes (mainly NaCl).
-In the descending limb of the loop of Henle cells contain specialized proteins that form channels called aquaporins.
-Aquaporins allow water to flow through the cell into the medullary interstitium.
+As stated, the descending limb of the loop of Henle cells contain specialized proteins that form water channels called aquaporins.

+Aquaporin Water Channel.

-Aquaporin Water Channel.Link: https://books.byui.edu/-KanwAuthor: OpenStax College License: Creative Commons Attribution 3.0 Unported license.
+Link: https://cnx.org/resources/5b37a640e0dcf6fbea4584705019559704b26009/2625_Aquaporin%20Water_Channel.jpg Author: OpenStax College License: Creative Commons Attribution 3.0 Unported license